Discord: Features

-Discord is built to create and manage private and public communities.
-It gives users access to tools focused around communication services like voice and video calls, persistent chat rooms, and integrations with other gamer-focused services along with the general ability to send direct messages and create personal groups.
-Although Discord services may initially seem directed only towards gamers, in recent years several new updates have made it more useful for the general population.
+Discord is centered around managing communities.
+Communication tools such as voice and video calls, persistent chat rooms, and integrations with other gamer-focused services along with the general ability to send direct messages and create personal groups are present.

 Servers

 Discord communities are organized into discrete collections of channels called servers.
-Although they are referred to as servers on the front end, they are called "guilds" in the developer documentation.
+Although they are referred to as servers on the front end, they are called "guilds" in the developer documentation, to distinguish themselves from physical computer servers.
 Users can create servers for free, manage their public visibility, and create voice channels, text channels, and categories to sort the channels into.
-Any given server can have up to 800,000 members, as discovered when the official Discord server for the video game Genshin Impact reached maximum capacity, although Discord raised the capacity to over 1,000,000 members for their Snowsgiving 2021 event, an official Discord-controlled server made for the 2021 winter holiday season.
+Most servers have a limit of 250,000 members, but this limit can be raised if the server owner contacts Discord.

+Users can also create roles and assign them to server members.
+Roles can, among other things, determine which channels users have access to, change users’ colors, and designate a server's moderation team.
+The previously largest known Discord server was Snowsgiving 2021, an official Discord-controlled server made for the 2021 winter holiday season.
+This server reached 1 million members.
+In 2023, the server for Midjourney reached over 15 million members, making it the largest server on Discord.

 Starting October 2017, Discord allows game developers and publishers to verify their servers.
 Verified servers, like verified accounts on social media sites, have badges to mark them as official communities.
 A verified server is moderated by its developers' or publishers' own moderation team.
 Verification was later extended in February 2018 to include esports teams and musical artists.
 By the end of 2017, about 450 servers were verified.

-Members can help servers obtain perks in three levels via the "Server Boost" feature, which unlocks higher quality voice channels, more emoji slots, and other perks.
-Users can buy boosts for servers for $4.99 a month.
-"Discord Nitro" subscribers get two boosts included in the price of Nitro, and 30% off for additional boosts.

-In 2020, Discord unveiled a new feature, known as "Community servers".
-It includes such features like a custom welcome screen, server insights, and the ability to advertise on Discord's Server Discovery page.

-Channels

-Channels may be either used for voice chat and streaming or for instant messaging and file sharing.
-The visibility and access to channels can be customized to limit access for certain users; for example, marking a channel "NSFW" (Not Safe For Work) requires that first-time viewers confirm they are over 18 years old and willing to see such content.
+In 2023, Discord paused their verification program while they performed maintenance.
+The program has not been reopened as of September 2024.